Longest German Word:

 “Donaudampfschiffahrtsgesellschaftskapitän.”
 No, I did not fall asleep on my keyboard, nor did a pet walk across my laptop.
-Donaudampfschiffahrtsgesellschaftskapitän is actually the longest actively-used word in the German language, and at forty-two characters, it is a giant.
+Donaudampfschiffahrtsgesellschaftskapitän is actually the longest German word, and at forty-two characters, it is a giant.
 When jokes are made about the German language, the punch line usually revolves around the multiple syllables and length and of some German words.

 Legendary writer Mark Twain once stated that, “Some German words are so long that they have perspective.”
 Yet despite all the jokes and conceptions about its lengthy wordiness, German is the most commonly-spoken language throughout Europe and one of the top ten most-spoken-languages throughout the world.
 There are many reasons why German is so popular today, and for those who are thinking about learning a foreign language, taking German language courses will undoubtedly provide rewards.